“Truth! There are very few commodities in the world right now more precious than hope and optimism!” – #Futurist Jim Carroll

 But I’m revisiting the quote again today because I think we need to keep things in perspective.

-And I have it so easy compared to others.
+And I have it so easily compared to others.

-One of my little sisters is in a hospital room – her husband, with leukaemia, had a bone marrow transplant mid month.
+One of my little sisters is in a hospital room – her husband, with leukemia, had a bone marrow transplant mid-month.
 They are fighting a lonely battle, alone, in a single hospital room.